It’s back! Your favourite FREE night out at the Blackpool Illuminations – it’s the Illuminated Tram Parade!

 Featuring at the Illuminated Tram Parade…

-This year, the illuminated tram parade features a battleship, trawler and Great Western train travelling in convoy.
+In previous years, the illuminated tram parade has featured a battleship, trawler and Great Western train travelling in convoy.

 A show not to be missed and a sight you’ll never forget.
 When the fleet of illuminated heritage trams take to the tracks in convoy – it’s a celebration of light and an amazing sight to see.